 Germany 1946/47, The Hunger Winter

-As in other countries everything was rationed with stamps used to claim what was available, but, although a maximum of 2,000 calories were the recognized recommended daily intake for those days, across Germany from Hamburg to Leipzig hunger was wide spread, because it was often possible to find only enough to provide 1,000 or 800 of those calories.
+As in all other countries everything was rationed.
+Stamps were used to claim what was available but, although a maximum of 2,000 calories were the recognized recommended daily intake for those days, across Germany from Hamburg to Leipzig hunger was widespread.

-Not even that some days, then the ration stamp and accompanying money would go unused until the following day, or even for several days.
+Some days not even that.
+Then the ration stamp and money would go unused until the following day, or even for several days.

 An average calorie intake per day per person during this time is believed to have been around 1,000, while famine was an everyday reality.
 Nevertheless the possession of a ration book meant the difference between life and death.

 And indeed food had been taken from the countries they conquered and sent to Germany, regardless of local needs.
-Additionally leading to a famine in the occupied Netherlands, known as the "Hongerwinter", also meaning Hungry Winter, when a German blockade in 1944 prevented the arrival of any food and fuel shipments, in order to punish the Dutch for not having aided the Nazis.
+Leading to a famine in the occupied Netherlands, known as the "Hongerwinter", also meaning Hungry Winter, when a German blockade in 1944 prevented the arrival of any food and fuel shipments, as a punishment to the Dutch for not having aided the Nazis.

-An estimated 22,000 of the Dutch population died, millions were affected.
+An estimated 22,000 of the Dutch population died from starvation, but it affected millions.

-A quarter of German homes had been destroyed, another quarter damaged and unlivable, around 20 million people were living in the ruins and there were millions of refugees arriving from the former German eastern territories, and conditions would have been even worse if Truemmerfrauen had not been been at work clearing away the debris of war.
+A quarter of German homes had been destroyed; another quarter were damaged and unlivable; around 20 million people lived in the ruins and there were millions of refugees arriving from the former German eastern territories.
+Conditions would have been even worse if Truemmerfrauen had not been been at work clearing away the debris of war.

 There were few clothes or shoes to be found.

-It had only been possible to grow a few crops, but 1946 was a hot dry summer in 1946, drought conditions had affected what few crops it had been possible to grow leading to a bad harvest, then suddenly in November throughout Europe the temperature sank to under freezing and began the worst winter in living memory.
+It had only been possible to grow a few crops, but 1946 was a hot dry summer and drought conditions had led to a bad harvest, then in November throughout Europe the temperature suddenly sank to under freezing.
+The worst winter in living memory had begun.

-Reaching temperatures of minus 30 degrees Celsius, minus 22 degrees Fahrenheit, this lasted until March 1947.
+Reaching temperatures of minus 30 degrees Celsius, minus 22 degrees Fahrenheit, it lasted until March 1947.

-Known as the time of "Weisser Tod ", white death, and "Schwarzer Hunger", black hunger, the situation was especially critical in the cities, and many hundreds of thousands died from cold, hunger, thirst and lack of strength to fight illness.
+Known as the time of "Weißer Tod ", white death, and "Schwarzer Hunger", black hunger, the situation was especially critical in the cities, and many hundreds of thousands died from cold, hunger, thirst, and lack of strength to fight illness.
 The young and old were particularly vulnerable.

-By January in the areas occupied by the French and the British the Rhine River froze for 60 kilometers, 37 miles, and the River Elbe completely, which meant no supplies could be delivered by ship, while much of the transportation system had been destroyed by bombing.
+By January in the areas occupied by the French and the British the Rhine River froze for 60 kilometers, 37 miles, and the River Elbe completely, so no supplies could be delivered by ship.
+While much of the transportation system had been destroyed by bombing.

-The situation was most serious in the Western occupation zones in which 60 percent of the German population lived, as pre-war it had been the most heavily industrialized area of Germany where only about 40 percent of the country's food had been produced, while, as it was one of the most heavily bombed areas, war damage and the loss of farm workers had had a dramatic effect on the possibilities for producing food.
+The situation was most serious in the Western occupation zones in which 60 percent of the German population lived.
+Prewar it had been the most heavily industrialized area of Germany and only about 40 percent of the country's food had been produced there, while as it was one of the most heavily bombed areas, war damage, and the loss of farm workers, had had a dramatic effect on the possibilities for producing food.

-The zone now occupied by the Soviets had been Germany's main food producing regions, however they sent a great deal of what was produced to feed their own people although it is believed millions of Russians died during this winter.
+It was the now Soviet occupied zone that had been Germany's main food producing region, however they sent a great deal of what was produced to feed their own people.
+Although millions of Russians also died during this winter.

-No animal was "safe" and harvested fields would be combed again and yet again for any left over vegetables.
+No animal was "safe" and harvested fields would be combed again and yet again for any remaining vegetables.

 At the same time there was a severe lack of coal for heating.
-Everything capable of being used as fuel was taken, people would walk for hours to find trees which still had branches, others would wait for a train or truck with a load of coal to stop and then rush to steal as much as they could before risking being caught.
+Everything capable of being used as fuel was taken, people would walk for hours to find trees that still had branches.
+Others would wait for a train or truck with a load of coal to stop, and then rush to steal as much as they could before risking being caught.

 The only thing which existed in abundance was hardship.

 On December 31st 1946 Archbishop, later Cardinal, Josef Frings of Cologne gave his blessing to those who had to steal to feed or warm their families.
-This added a new word to "Koelsch", the local Cologne dialect, ‘Fringsen’, stealing for a reason.
+This added a new word to "Kölsch", the local Cologne dialect, Fringsen - stealing for a reason.

 April 1947 spring finally arrived, and with it an end to the bitter cold, but not to the hunger.
 The situation improved but the harvest failed again that year and food shortages continued until the summer of 1948.

-In addition the restrictions had affected fertilizer, causing further problems with food production.
+In addition the restrictions affected fertilizer, causing further problems with food production.

-However by the summer of 1947 the Allies opinion had changed to: "an orderly, prosperous Europe requires the economic contributions of a stable and productive Germany".
+By the summer of 1947 the Allies opinion had changed to: "An orderly, prosperous Europe requires the economic contributions of a stable and productive Germany".

-Which probably could not have taken place without Germany, and also the experiences and lessons learned from its own history.
-Including the country's Hungerwinter.
+This probably could not have taken place without Germany, and the experiences and lessons learned from its own history.
+Including the country's "Hungerwinter".